Ada-Developers-Academy/jump-start-live/lessons/day5/arrays.md

 Elements can be added to the end of an array using two different notations

 #### push
-Push, can accept 1 or more arguments
+Push, can accept 1 or more elements

 ```ruby
 list = ["apple", "orange", "kiwi"]